 Workers in a huge variety of occupations and environments need good quality eye protection that they can rely on to keep their eyes safe.
 To help those workers get the correct protection for the job they are doing the EN Specification system provides all the information needed.
-Dickies are immensely proud of the quality of the eye protection available and want to assist you in making the right choice.
+Dickies are immensely proud of the quality of the eye protection and safety glasses available, and want to assist you in making the right choice.
 Details of the eye protection regulations are detailed below.

 The Safety Codes